Choppy314/nba-game-prediction/README.md

 - Include betting lines as features
 - Try neural networks
 - Make predictions for future games
+- Try to also include playoffs?
+- Be able to run a playoff simulations

 ## License
 This is a student project - feel free to use the code for learning purposes!